 All products featured are independently chosen by us.
 However, SoundGuys may receive a commission on orders placed through its retail links.
 See our ethics statement.

-Editor’s note: this article was updated on March 22, 2023, for changes to wording and to answer user-submitted FAQ.
+Editor’s note: This article was updated on July 22, 2024, to correct wording and answer user-submitted FAQs.

 What is sound, and what is noise?

-Sound can be wanted or unwanted, it can be pleasant or unpleasant.
+Sound can be wanted or unwanted, pleasant or unpleasant.
 Noise is usually defined as unwanted, unpleasant, or very loud sounds.

 How do headphones cancel outside noise?